aust21/file-manager/readme.md

 ## Features
 - Create new files -> in development for Linux os
-- Locate files -> in development for Linux os
+- Locate files
-- Delete files -> in development for Linux os
+- Delete files
-- Share files on the browser -> in development
+- Share files on the browser

 ## Usage
 To run File Manager, follow these steps: